zitadel/examples-api-access-and-token-introspection/README.md

 - Clone this repository.
 - Have python3 and pip3 installed in your machine.
+- Install required dependencies by running `pip3 install -r requirements.txt` on your terminal.
 - Create a free ZITADEL account here - https://zitadel.cloud/
 - Create an instance as explained [here](https://zitadel.com/docs/guides/start/quickstart#2-create-your-first-instance).
 - Create a new project in your instance by following the steps [here](https://zitadel.com/docs/guides/start/quickstart#2-create-your-first-instance).